exasol/public-knowledgebase/Support-and-Services/saas-releases.md

 Platform Update

 * Hotfix for internal platform problems.
 * Use Exasol DB version 8.18.1 for new database deployments.
-See the release notes here:  https://docs.exasol.com/db/latest/release_notes/8.18.1.htm
+See the release notes here: [Version 8.18.1 Release Notes](https://docs.exasol.com/db/latest/release_notes/8.18.1.htm)

 ## May 30

 UI and Platform Update

 * Use Exasol DB version 8.17.0 for new database deployments.
-See the release notes here:  https://docs.exasol.com/db/latest/release_notes/8.17.0.htm
+See the release notes here: [Version 8.17.0 Release Notes](https://docs.exasol.com/db/latest/release_notes_db/8.17.0.htm)
 * Include user interface for uploading custom files to a deployment (available for Trial and Enterprise users only).
 * Use Google Recaptcha on account signup.
 * Improved response time for UI and database/cluster browsing rest API operations.
 * Removed Rest API compatibility with legacy Okta account IDs which were replaced in December 2022 but supported until now for compatibility.
 The account ID you use in the Rest API should now begin 'org' and is obtainable in the SaaS UI.
 Using an Okta ID in the rest API will now result in a 401 error for some endpoints.
 * Fixed a bug where attempting to change the size of a deployment which is running could sometimes result in the deployment being stopped after the resize completes.

 ## May 17